 With experience in government contracts law and International Traffic In Arms (ITAR) compliance, we are at the forefront in helping cross-border firms navigate through the new Homeland Security environment and Department of State standards.

-Our aerospace and government services attorneys in El Paso, Texas, and San Antonio, Texas, have extensive knowledge of government contracts and procurement law, including actions under the False Claims Act, bid protests, product liability issues involving the “government contractor defense,” subcontract disputes, contract claim and termination issues, and ITAR compliance and other export control issues.
+Our aerospace and government services attorneys in El Paso, Texas have extensive knowledge of government contracts and procurement law, including actions under the False Claims Act, bid protests, product liability issues involving the “government contractor defense,” subcontract disputes, contract claim and termination issues, and ITAR compliance and other export control issues.

 We take pride in providing creative, cost-effective solutions and opportunities for providers of: